Tidal effects in the total flux and waveform in massless scalar-tensor theories to, respectively, relative 2PN and 1.5PN orders: Fluxes and orbital phase

 \subsection{Orbital phase in the stationary phase approximation}

 For data analysis purposes, we also present the phase within the stationary phase approximation (SPA)~\cite{Tichy:1999pv}.
 This technique consists in performing the Fourier transform of the gravitational waveform.
-We proceed similarly as in~\cite{Sennett:2016klh} and write the amplitude modes as
+We proceed similarly as in Ref.~\cite{Sennett:2016klh} and write the amplitude modes in the time domain as

+where $\mathcal{A}_{\ell \mathrm{m}}(t)$ and $\phi(t)$ are the time-domain amplitude and orbital phase, respectively.
+Following the convention of Ref.~\cite{Sennett:2016klh}, the Fourier transform of the waveform modes reads